 After consuming green leafy vegetables and radish, drinking milk should be avoided.
 32.

-Pork should not be taken along with porcupine meet.
+Pork should not be taken along with porcupine meat.

 Uncooked meat along with bile